 This day we went into Arnhem Land, home to the oldest living culture in the world.
-As Luke told us, there is a site "just down the road" in the Madjedbebe rockshelter near Jabiru where archaeologists have found evidence of human occupation 65,000, or possibly as much as 80,000 years old.
+As Luke told us, there is a site "just down the road" in the Madjedbebe rockshelter near Jabiru where archaeologists have found evidence of human occupation 65,000, or possibly as much as 80,000 years old – or at least 95% likely to be older than 70,000 years old.
 You can read more about it here, here and here.

 Next we went to a nearby rock art site which was similar in appearance to Ubirr, both being elevated rock formations looking out over wet lands and flood plains.
 There we saw some exquisite rock paintings and were told about the antiquity of habitation and the archaeological periods which are detailed in the adjacent table obtained from The Nomadic Explorers.